Public vs. Private IP Addresses: What’s the Difference?

 Why do all my devices share the same public IP address?

 Because of NAT.
 Your router has one public IP address assigned by your ISP.
 Every device on your home network sends its traffic through the router.
 NAT translates each device’s private IP to the router’s public IP before the traffic leaves your network.
-The router uses different port numbers to keep track of which responses belong to which device.
-This is why a single household can have dozens of connected devices but only one public IP.
+The router uses different port numbers to track which responses belong to which device.
+A single household can have dozens of connected devices but only one public IP.

 What happens when we run out of public IPv4 addresses?

 We essentially already have.
-IANA allocated its last blocks of IPv4 addresses to regional registries in 2011, and most regions have since exhausted their free pools.
-The short-term workarounds include NAT, CGNAT (Carrier-Grade NAT, where your ISP applies NAT at scale), and an active market for buying and selling unused IPv4 blocks.
-The long-term solution is IPv6, which provides approximately 340 undecillion addresses — enough for every grain of sand on Earth to have trillions of addresses.
+IANA allocated its last blocks of IPv4 addresses to regional registries in 2011.
+Most regions have since exhausted their free pools.
+Short-term workarounds include NAT and CGNAT (where your ISP applies NAT at scale).
+An active market for buying and selling unused IPv4 blocks also helps.
+The long-term solution is IPv6, which provides approximately 340 undecillion addresses.
+Enough for every grain of sand on Earth to have trillions of addresses.

 References